 John Akomfrah’s works are characterised by their investigations into memory, post-colonialism, temporality and aesthetics and often explores the experiences of migrant diasporas globally.

-He is a founding member of the influential Black Audio Film Collective (1982–1998) and its offshoot, the film and television production company Smoking Dogs Films (1998–present).
+He is a founding member of the influential Black Audio Film Collective (1982–1998) and its offshoot, the film and television production company and artist studio Smoking Dogs Films (1998–present).

 Akomfrah has received numerous awards and honours, including the British Film Institute’s John Grierson Award for Documentary in 1987.
 In 2017, he was appointed Commander of the Order of the British Empire.

-Born in 1957 in Accra, Ghana, Akomfrah is currently based in London.
+Born in 1957 in Accra, Ghana, Akomfrah lives and works in London.

 Sharjah Biennial 11 and 15